CycloneDX/cdxgen/README.md

       --validate               Validate the generated SBoM using json schema.
 De faults to true.
 Pass --no-validate to disable.
                                                        [boolean] [default: true]
+      --usages-slices-file     Path for the usages slice file created by atom.
+      --data-flow-slices-file  Path for the data-flow slice file created by atom .
       --spec-version           CycloneDX Specification version to use.
 Defaults to 1.5                             [default: 1.5] -h, --help                   Show help                               [boolean]